 Dakota College at Bottineau Course Syllabus

-Course Prefix/Number/Title:

-ENGL 120 Composition 2

-Course Description:

-Advanced practice in college-level writing from sources and in applying rhetorical
+Course Prefix/Number/Title: ENGL 120 Composition 2 Course Description: Advanced practice in college-level writing from sources and in applying rhetorical strategies.
+Instructor: Gary Albrightson Office: Thatcher Hall 2207 Office Hours: MWF 10-11:00, Thursday 1:00 pm, and by appointment too Phone: 701-228-5602 Email: gary.albrightson@dakotacollege.edu Lecture/Lab Schedule: Face to face in classroom with work submitted to a class LMS-Moodle.
+Textbook(s): Axelrod and Cooper.

-strategies.

-Instructor:

-Gary Albrightson

-Office:

-Thatcher Hall 2207

-Office Hours:

-M-F 10-11:00 and by appointment too

-Phone:

-701-228-5602

-Email:

-gary.albrightson@dakotacollege.edu Lecture/Lab Schedule:

-online delivery Textbook(s):

-Axelrod and Cooper.
 St. Martin's Guide to Writing.
 9th ed.
-Bedford St. Martin's, 2010 Classroom Policies: Students should post responses to all discussion topics, read the assignments, and submit all the prewriting for the essays, the essays, and revisions of those essays if time permits.
+Bedford St. Martin's, 2010 Kolln and Gray.
+Rhetorical Grammar.
+6th ed.
+Pearson, 2010.
+Wardle and Downs.
+Writing about Writing.
+Bedford St. Martin's, 2011 assignments, and submit all the process work for the essays as well as the essays.
 Late work earns half credit and earns nothing if seven or more days late.
 Work submitted to this class should be written for this class this semester.
 Plagiarized work of the sort described in the section below "Academic Integrity" will be failed.

+Classroom Policies:

+Students should come to every scheduled class on time and prepared to participate in the class session's activities.
+Students should post responses to all online discussion topics, read the

+Course Requirements:

+Students will read and work assignments in the St Martin's Guide, Writing about Writing, and Rhetorical Grammar as well as articles to be assigned in the library's Online Library Resources.
+Students can expect to write weekly on reading assignments and discussion topics based on the readings mentioned above and will write paragraphs and essays on assigned topics.
+Weekly work on grammar will be given, and issues in grammar will be analyzed and illustrated from the readings for the course.

+Tentative Course Outline

+Week 1-2 writing for college: writing with sources and argumentation

+Week 3-7 essay explaining common ground

+Week 8-12 annotated bibliography for essay arguing a position

+Week 13-16 essay arguing a position

+Week 17 Final essay evaluating progress against an independent measure

+Students' final grades will be calculated on the total points earned on the essays assigned, which are listed below on the tentative course outline the course shell's grade grid.

+Course Objectives/Competencies

-Course Requirements: Students will read weekly assignments in the St Martin's Guide and in articles to be assigned in the library's Online Library Resources, will write weekly on reading assignments and discussion topics based on the readings mentioned above, and will write paragraphs and essays on assigned topics.
-Weekly lectures on grammar will be given, and issues in grammar will be analyzed and illustrated from the reading for the course.
-Tentative Course Outline Week 1-2 writing for college: writing with sources and argumentation Week 3-7 essay explaining common ground Week 8-12 annotated bibliography for essay arguing a position Week 13-16 essay arguing a position Course Objectives/Competencies The following competencies reflect the contribution of College Composition II to the General Education Objectives and thus are assessed as part of the course as well as part of the assessment of learning outcomes of the General Education Curriculum. • Students will be able to write academic essays or other genres with clarity and accuracy after learning and practicing the stages of writing. • Students will read closely and analyze and appreciate what is read. • Students will learn to find and evaluate sources, then integrate and acknowledge sources in their writing. • Students will learn to work collaboratively with others and will apply a variety of invention and review techniques to their own and each other's writings.
+The following competencies reflect the contribution of College Composition II to the General Education Objectives and thus are assessed as part of the course as well as part of the assessment of learning outcomes of the General Education Curriculum.

+- Students will be able to write academic essays or other genres with clarity and accuracy after learning and practicing the stages of writing. - Students will read closely and analyze and appreciate what is read. - Students will learn to find and evaluate sources, then integrate and acknowledge sources in their writing. - Students will learn to work collaboratively with others and will apply a variety of invention and review techniques to their own and each other's writings.

 Express ideas through effective writing Sub-competencies: